73696e65/ppfuzz/README.md

 ./ppfuzz.py -C # generate the proto_out files
 ./ppfuzz.py # fuzzer

-./probe.py # to replay some message
+./probe.py # to replay some message, see the usage
 ```

 # License